Real-time PCR: Principle, Procedure, Advantages, Limitations and Applications

 Disease diagnosis:

-One of the most powerful uses of any PCR technique is in the inherited disease diagnosis.
+One of the most powerful uses of any PCR technique is in inherited disease diagnosis.

-The real-time PCR is used in the diagnosis of a single gene and multigenic disease.
+The real-time PCR is used in the diagnosis of single-gene and multi-gene diseases.
 It is used to quantify the mutated gene in the disease patient.
-The quantitative real-time PCR is even used in the determination of copy number variation in different tissues for different inherited disorders.
+Quantitative real-time PCR is even used in the determination of copy number variation in different tissues for different inherited disorders.

 microRNA analysis: